14 Incredible Places to Visit If You Need Peace and Relaxation

 Ise Jingu, Japan

 Peace and quiet don’t begin to describe the beauty of Ise Jingu, a grand Shinto shrine dedicated to the Japanese goddess Amaterasu.
 Even though it’s a widely known tourist attraction, the shrine complex manages to maintain its tranquility.
-It is one of the holiest places in the Japan, and people often go there to revere its beautiful architecture, natural scenery, and historical significance.
+It is one of the holiest places in Japan, and people often go there to revere its beautiful architecture, natural scenery, and historical significance.

 Halong Bay, Vietnam